-Social media like Facebook have become incredibly powerful platforms for influencing and shaping how people perceive the world and each other.
+Facebook has become an incredibly powerful platform for influencing and shaping how people perceive the world and each other.
 I certainly urge you to be as transparent as possible on social media.
 There is enough nonsense circulating on the internet without well-meaning but naive Christians adding to it.
 Be a seeker of truth, not a peddler of conspiracies and a swallower of fake-news.

 So now that I have gotten that part out of the way, let me go on to explain this map that has been shared by hundreds and thousands on Facebook users.

-A map of the Observatory of Christianophobia (l’Observatoire de la christianophobie), which lists various anti-Christian acts since 2016, has been shared, suggesting that it is only churches burned or vandalised (and the readers “assume” by Muslims).
+A map off the Observatory of Christianophobia (l’Observatoire de la christianophobie) site, which lists various anti-Christian acts since 2016, has been shared, suggesting that it is only churches burned or vandalised (and the readers assume by Muslims).
 It has also been presented by others as the map of churches vandalised or destroyed in 2018.

 The map was created and updated regularly by the Observatoire de la christianophobie.
 This organisation notes on its website that it “proposes, since May 2010, to list the acts of Christianophobia in France and in the world.”

-As you can see from the page that I have automatically translated so you can understand:
+As you can see from the page that I have automatically translated:

 It is not just about fires or churches vandalised or destroyed.
 The site does not allow to filter the acts by category, but it is from December 2016 to December 2018.
 It does not seem to have been updated since.

-For each point indicated on the map, there is a link to a description of the act reported, itself sourced by a press article, often local.
+For each point indicated on the map, there is a link to a description of the act reported and sourced by a press article, often local.
 It lists a communist mayor who wants to remove the cross from a cemetery, to the recurring theft of santons, attacks on priests or acts of vandalism.
 It counted 26 fires or fire attempts that took place in or near churches in 2018.
 In two cases, it was most likely accidental.

-UPDATE: This was one of my most popular posts, and I received a lot of comments about this meme on my facebook page, and to further explain the current situation and atmosphere in France.
+UPDATE: This was one of my most popular posts.
+I received a lot of comments to further explain the current situation and atmosphere in France.

-There are many scammers taking advantage of gullible Christians and Muslims, asking them for donations, and further dividing the communities with obvious propaganda, but non-French speakers are unable to question what they are being told.
+There are many scammers taking advantage of gullible Christians and asking them for donations, further dividing the communities with obvious propaganda, and non-French speakers are unable to question what they are being told.

 Yes, these “attacks” are occurring here in France, but it has very little to do with Muslims, and it is a sheer lie that our media has remained silent, nor questioned the identities of the perpetrators.

-To better explain, here is an excellent article, from on this subject: “What about profanations of Christian places of worship and burials?” (article in French).
+To better explain, here is an excellent article, from on this subject: “What about profanations of Christian places of worship and burials?” (in French).
 I will only highlight important points from this article.